tobi-williams/TerrorScope/README.md

 Database: MariaDB hosted on AWS RDS

 Installation
-Before you begin, ensure that the latest version of Node.js is installed, also install npm
+- Before you begin, ensure that the latest version of Node.js is installed

-To run:
 - Clone the repository to a local directory
+- Open a terminal and navigate to the backend (node folder)
+- Run "npm ci" to install dependencies
+- Navigate to the frontend (terror_scope folder)
+- Run "npm ci" to install dependencies
--
+- Run "npm start"